Tag Archives: Boom Lifts

 GENIE

-The award-winning self-propelled SP50N boom lift can lift two people plus their tools to a platform height of 49ft 6in or a working outreach of 32ft.
-A 180-degree rotating cage and jib-boom paired with fully proportional multi0function controls deliver remarkable precision when positioning.
-The SP50N offers two power options, super-efficient battery power or second-generation hybrid power system.
-These lifts are ideal for indoor use, or a clean, quite operation.
+Niftylift’s award-winning self-propelled boom lifts are electric powerhouses!
+Their SP50N boom can lift two people, plus their tools, to a platform height of 49.5ft or a working outreach of 32ft.
+The SP50N also boasts a 180-degree rotating cage and jib-boom, paired with proportional multi-functional controls.
+These lifts are ideal for indoor use or a clean, quiet operation.

 SKYJACK